 There are two types of chiropractic care:

-2) Maintenance Care - Maintenance Care, known as our Wellness Visit, is meant to prevent future relapses and maintain the results achieved during the active care phase.
-This care requires periodic check-up visits anywhere from two weeks to three month intervals.
+2) Maintenance Care - Maintenance Care, known as our Wellness Visit or Chiropractic Massage/Trigger Point Therapy Visit, is meant to prevent future relapses and maintain the results achieved during the active care phase.
+This care requires periodic check-ups ranging from two weeks to three month intervals.
 The insurance industry considers maintenance care as "not medically necessary" and therefore does not cover these types of visits.
 Therefore, maintenance care or wellness visits are "cash services" (patient is financially responsible).